 U.S. President Barack Obama says a new security agreement signed with the Philippines is not meant to "counter" or "control" China.

-Mr. Obama is in the Philippines on an Asia trip that included Japan, South Korea and Malaysia.
+The agreement was signed a few hours before Mr. Obama arrived in Philippines on an Asia trip that also included Japan, South Korea and Malaysia.

-During a news conference with Philippine President Benigno Aquino, President Obama said the United States has a constructive relationship with China and "our goal is to make sure international rules and norms are respected, and that includes in the area of international disputes."
+During a joint news conference with Philippine President Benigno Aquino, President Obama said the United States has a constructive relationship with China and "our goal is to make sure international rules and norms are respected and that includes in the area of international disputes."

 China and the Philippines have competing maritime and territorial claims in the South China Sea.

-President Aquino said he does not think China should be concerned by an increased American presence in the area.
+President Aquino says he does not think China should be concerned by an increased American presence in the area.
 He also said the Philippines poses no threat to other countries in the region.